Racial bias in criminal news in the United States

+Racial bias in criminal news occurs when a journalist's racial biases affect their reporting.
 Racial biases are a form of implicit bias, which refers to the attitudes or stereotypes that affect an individual's understanding, actions, and decisions in an unconscious manner.
 These biases, which encompass unfavorable assessments, are often activated involuntarily and without the awareness or intentional control of the individual.
 Residing deep in the subconscious, these biases are different from known biases that individuals may choose to conceal for the purposes of social and/or political correctness.
 Police officers have implicit bias, regardless of their ethnicity.
 Racial bias in criminal news reporting in the United States is a manifestation of this bias.

 Racial bias against African Americans

 Racial bias has been recorded in criminal news reporting from the United States, particularly with regard to African American individuals, and a perceived fear of African Americans among European and White Americans.
-Historically, racism against African Americans has consisted of beliefs about African American intelligence, ambition, honesty, and other stereotyped characteristics, as well as support for segregation and support for acts of open discrimination.
+Historically, racism against African Americans has consisted of beliefs about African American intelligence, ambition, honesty, and other stereotypes, as well as support for segregation and support for acts of open discrimination.

 Dana Mastro's research on racial bias in the United States reveals persistent racial prejudice among whites, characterizing African Americans as violent and aggressive.
 These beliefs have been found to manifest in a heightened fear among whites of victimization at the hands of racial minorities, specifically African American males.
 Both theory and empirical evidence indicate that media exposure contributes to the construction and perpetuation of these perceptions by disproportionately depicting racial/ethnic minorities as criminal suspects and whites as victims in television news.
 Further consuming these messages has been shown to provoke prejudicial responses among white viewers.

 Robert Entman suggests that today's media environment suggests that old-fashioned racial images are socially undesirable and stereotyping is now subtler and stereotyped thinking is reinforced at levels likely to remain below conscious awareness.
 Rather than grossly demeaning distortions of yesterday's stereotyping now there is a grey area allowing for denial of the racial component.
 The phrase "threatening black male" allows for a negative attribute rather than an attack on racial identity.

 Twitter, one of the more widely used forms of social media, with over 271 million active users, is the choice of the Millennial generation to get breaking news.
 Using hashtags, such as #michaelbrown, when they post allows for individuals to find information in a simpler manner.

 The study conducted in the article Race and Punishment states that current crime coverage strategies aim to increase in the importance of a crime, thus distorting the public sense of who commits crimes, and leads to biased reactions.
 By over-representing whites as victims of crimes perpetrated by people of color it exaggerates crimes committed by African Americans and downplays the victimization of African Americans.
 For example, the majority of US homicides are intra-racial, but media accounts often portray a world in which African American male offenders are overrepresented.